 It’s clear: a drunk driver is responsible when they injure you.
-But in Washington State, you can also potentially file a claim against the bar or restaurant that sold alcohol to the intoxicated driver.
+But in Tacoma, you can also potentially file a claim against the bar or restaurant that sold alcohol to the intoxicated driver.
 This is possible because of what’s known as dram shop laws.

-The attorneys at Ladenburg Law are well-versed in Washington State dram shop liability.
-If you or a loved one has been the victim of a drunk driver, please read on before consulting with a Tacoma drunk driving lawyer
+The attorneys at Ladenburg Law are well-versed in dram shop liability.
+If you or a loved one has been the victim of a drunk driver, please read on before consulting with a Tacoma drunk driving lawyer.

 Dram shop laws help hold commercial sellers and servers of alcohol responsible.
 Under Washington State law, a bar or restaurant cannot sell alcohol: